BagToad/GamerPals.xyz/content/docs/info/rules.md

 - Ongoing global armed conflicts

 {{< callout context="caution" title="Important" icon="outline/alert-triangle" >}}
 Sharing your identity and experiences is always welcome.
 This is part of getting to know new people.
-The spirit of this rule is to avoid debates that are **ALWAYS** spicy, leading to arguments and hurt feelings.
+The spirit of this rule is to avoid divisive and potentially hostile debates on these topics.
 {{< /callout >}}

 GamerPals staff have the right to intervene in and shut down any conversations on these kinds of topics and redirect them to more appropriate fora.
-Staff also have the right to *NOT* intervene when we feel a conversation does not approach these topics.
+Staff also have the right to *NOT* intervene when they feel a conversation does not warrant it.
 Please respect their judgment, and if you have any questions, please discuss with the staff [through a ticket](https://discord.com/channels/142663614937956353/1374878540784337008).

 ## 6. Don't obstruct moderation